cardano-foundation/CIPs/CIP-0136/README.md

 ### Application

-CC must include all compulsory fields to be considered CIP-XXX compliant.
+CC must include all compulsory fields to be considered CIP-136 compliant.
-As this is an extension to CIP-100, all CIP-100 fields can be included within CIP-XXX compliant metadata.
+As this is an extension to CIP-100, all CIP-100 fields can be included within CIP-136 compliant metadata.

 ### Test Vector

-// todo

 See [test-vector.md](./test-vector.md) for examples.